Agazoth/agazoth.github.io/_posts/2025-09-01CustomConnectorWithEntraIDAuthorization.md

 ![alt text]({{ site.url }}/images/CCWEIDA-image-24.png)

 You need to click Allow to grant the agent the right to use your credentials to contact the Custom connector.
-This will allow your agent to execute the Customen connector and get a response from your MCP Server
+This will allow your agent to execute the Custom connector and get a response from your MCP Server

 ![alt text]({{ site.url }}/images/CCWEIDA-image-25.png)